Turkmenistan Travel Information

 Turkmen is the official language of Turkmenistan.
 Russian is widely spoken in cities though as a "language of inter-ethnic communication".
 Turkmen is spoken by 72 percent of the population, Russian, Uzbek, other languages by a lesser degree.

 It is also recommended that all travellers to the country get vaccines for Rabies, especially for those spending a lot of time outdoors, as well as for measles, mumps, rubella (MMR), and typhoid.
-For any adult traveller who completed the childhood series of vaccines for polio but never had the polio vaccine as an adult, a booster is recommended.

 Visitors should only drink bottled water.
 Hospitals offer adequate basic medical care but serious cases will usually be treated outside of the country.
 Visitors should ensure that they have comprehensive medical insurance.

 Tipping is common in restaurants and bars, and is usually 5-10 percent.
 Some tourist hotels, restaurants, and upmarket institutions will usually include service charge in the bill.